 - 4.1.
-The complainant will receive a more effective response to the complaint if they: - Explain the complaint in full as early as possible. - Cooperate with the Academy in seeking a solution to the complaint. - Respond promptly to requests for information or meetings or in agreeing the details of the complaint. - Ask for assistance as needed. - Treat all those involved in the complaint with respect. - Refrain from publicising the details of their complaint on social media and respect confidentiality.
+The complainant should: - Explain the complaint in full as early as possible. - Cooperate with the school in seeking a solution to the complaint. - Respond promptly to requests for information or meetings or in agreeing the details of the complaint. - Ask for assistance as needed. - Treat all those involved in the complaint with respect. - Not approach individual Governors about the complaint. - Refrain from publicising the details of their complaint on social media and respect confidentiality.